dzsoker023/Factorio-Access/fa-info-for-contributors.md

 ### Lua module files

-Every other lua file in the Factorio Access folder is for the runtime stage and gets loaded by `control.lua`.
-The mod uses Lua modules to ogranize much of the runtime code, and so these lua files contain one or two modules each.
-A few files of interest are the following:
+The `scripts`folder contains all the runtime stage code for this mod, separated into Lua modules with one file per module.
+All of these modules get loaded by `control.lua` and some of them require others.
+Modules are defined according to the game features they relate to.
+Some notable modules are:

 * `fa-utils.lua`contains utility functions that are used across the mod, including position and direction processing, string processing, and the like.

 * `building-tools.lua`contains building related functions, including basic functions and advanced helper functions.
 It is worth noting that the mod does not (and can not?) use any of the built-in smart building features of the base game.

-* `graphics-and-mouse.lua`contains mod functions related to drawing things in the world, or updating GUI's, or moving the mouse pointer on the screen.
+* `graphics.lua` and `mouse.lua` contain mod functions related to drawing things in the world, or updating GUI's, or moving the mouse pointer on the screen.
 If there are issues related to these features, sighted developers can start debugging here.
 There are other places where the mod draws stuff but those tend to be simple graphics for debugging assistance.

 * `localising.lua`contains the mod's own helper functions for fetching localized strings that can be concatinated, which cannot be done easily with the API alone.